Consultant, Contributor for Peatland Restoration Initiatives

 - One consultant based in West Papua

-Provide information, reports, and articles from field that should be in line with WRI Indonesia’s focus and interest in peatland restoration and protection monitoring initiatives.
+The consultant will provide information, reports, and article that should be in line with WRI Indonesia’s focus and interest in peatland restoration and protection monitoring initiatives.

 Type of articles